 International expansion became a priority for Staples when sales in North America slowed as a result of the deep recession.
 To that end, Staples focused on further expanding its operations in Europe, where it had grown to about 320 retail locations.
 Amid weak European economies and the company's overall focus on cost-cutting, Staples later shuttered some international locations, bringing its number of European stores down to about 285.
 It continues to build a foundation for future growth, however, particularly in Asia and South America, with delivery businesses in Argentina, Brazil, China, and Taiwan, as well as a franchise arrangement with a partner in India.

 As consumers continue to migrate toward purchasing more merchandise and services online, Staples is also closing retail stores in North America.
-Indeed, the chain plans to close 225 stores in North America by the end of 2015.
+The chain closed more than 200 stores in North America in 2015 and plans to close another 50 store in 2016; the chain also laid off more than 1,000 employees between November 2015 and January 2016 .
 To help drive traffic to its retail stores, Staples has added an in-store pickup option for purchases made online.
 Shoppers can also use an iPad app or new in-store touch screen kiosks to make purchases.

 To counter the effects of its shrinking office supplies business, Staples has expanded the number of its stores that sell tablets and mobile devices.
 It's also inking partnerships to expand its merchandise mix.
 In mid-2014, for example, Staples began offering workplace furnishings from Steelcase on Staples.com and in certain US Staples stores.
 The company's future plans include an expansion of more service offerings, such as copy and print and technology services.